Yam1x/c2pie/README.md

 To run test applications, you need to fill out `TEST_PDF_PATH` and/or `TEST_IMAGE_PATH` in values in *.env*.
 Test scripts use these filepaths as input files for signing.

 Also make sure that you have test certificate chain and public key in `tests/credentials`.
 They should be there by default if you've cloned the repository.
 If needed, you can change their filepaths in *.env* as well.

->We recommend using Dev Containers here in order to automatically create an environment with all dependencies installed and environment variables exported.

 You can test the signing workflow with the following VS Code tasks: